-Day 10: Your journey continues as you drive north along the Pacific Coast to the wonderful La Cusinga Lodge, set in a private nature reserve surrounded by lush vegetation and an extensive network of trails that lead to pristine beaches.
+Day 10: The wildlife experiences keep on coming!
+Your journey continues as you drive north along the Pacific Coast to the wonderful La Cusinga Lodge, set in a private nature reserve surrounded by lush vegetation and an extensive network of trails that lead to pristine beaches.
 (B)

 Day 11: The day is free for you to hike through the virgin rainforest along any of the lodge's private trails, such as the Punta Pargo trail, the Los Ajos trail or the Playa Arco trail.
 As you walk, you may spot howler monkeys, Morpho butterflies, Jesus Christ lizards walking across the water, toucans and a whole lot more.
+After your day's exertion, sit on the deck, relax and watch the sun set over the Pacific Ocean.
 (B/L)